CSE512-16S/a3-collnwalkr-chungbung22-lupuppy/README.md

 6. When hover certain state, it shows population outflow of that state.
 7. The region is color-coded.
 There are five regions in total.

+Then we went off and prototyped on D3.js:

 ### Changes between Storyboard and the Final Implementation

 The majority of the implementation stays consistent with the storyboard.
 The main difference is the legend We initially decided to make the region part of the visualization(instead of creating legend).
 However, after a few fails, we decided to use the legend instead.

+We made the legend interactive: when users hover over each region, data that is related to the legend will light up.

 ## Development Process